 The warmer climate and flourishing community are among some of the many reasons as to why Brits are at the top of the list of foreign property buyers in Spain.
-However, when we put all the benefits of moving to Spain aside, we have to significantly consider the all aspects regarding purchase of property in Spain.
+However, when we put all the benefits of moving to Spain aside, we have to significantly consider the all aspects regarding the purchase of property in Spain.
 This begs the question, is Spanish property a viable investment?

 To fully understand the viability of Spanish property.
 We have to ask ourselves the following;

 Back in 2008, it’s quite unfortunate that Spain’s property prices crashed.
 However, later in 2014, the property market in Spain began recovering.
 This is all due to the strong economic growth in Spain.
 As a matter of fact, back in 2018, there were over 500,000 properties sold in Spain.
 Moreover, financial experts predict that house prices are expected to rise by mid-2019.
 In areas such as Barcelona and Madrid, the price of rental houses is expected to double.

 One good thing about buying property in Spain is that British residents can swiftly purchase property without much complications.
 There are a few requirements and to make matters even better, Spain encourages foreign investment in their country.
 This therefore makes it super easy for you to buy property in Spain.
 You will however be required to get a Spanish NIE tax identification number.

 Reputable property agencies are the best way for you to find property in Spain.
 This is because an agent can direct you to property which has minimal risk regarding its purchase.
 But, be careful when searching for property agencies.
 There are a few of them that might exploit you.
 Only seek the services of professional property agencies.

 You can alternatively search the Spanish market for property that suits your needs.
 You can then proceed to looking it up on the Registry if it is clean.
 At times, some sellers intentionally sell property that has debts or unpaid taxes.
 And this can cause a lot of complications later on.
 You can then proceed to signing the deed and making payment.